Black Caraway: Smoky Spice Guide vs Common Caraway

 Culinary Uses: Where and How to Cook with Black Caraway

-Here are five practical ways to incorporate black caraway into your cooking:
+Here are five practical ways to incorporate black caraway into your cooking, with critical context boundaries for optimal results:

 • Toast it first: Dry-toast seeds in a pan for 1-2 minutes to unlock their full smoky aroma before using whole or grinding.